 As your reputation grows and demands your creations increases, it may be worth considering starting a fully-fledged, registered business.
-This process can be challenging, and a lot of first-time jewelry makers may find it daunting, which is why we’ve outlined exactly how to start a jewelry making business.
+This process can be challenging, and a lot of first-time jewelry makers may find it daunting.
+Here are Steps How to Start A Jewelry Making Business.

 Pre-Launching a Jewelry Business

 Before you launch your business, it’s essential to have some jewelry business ideas.
 What will you call your business?

 With so much competition infiltrating the industry, you need to think of a name that stands out, that resonates with your customers, and that suits your brand philosophy.